Crypto-APIs/Node.js-Library/readme.md

 // You can use several instances of the client which can coexist in the same environment

 // By default the calls are made to the mainnet for each chain.

+// The selected network for each chain at any moment can be checked with the <chain>.getSelectedNetwork() method. caClient.BC.DOGE.getSelectedNetwork();

 // To switch to a different network you need to call the <chain>.switchNetwork method.

 // The network can be specified via the respective <chain>.NETWORKS.<network>